Phydon/sg/README.md

   -C, --common
           Set common pre-filters
-          Excludes some files from the search, that usually pollute the output with hugh amounts of data Common examples are source maps, stored in *.js.map files They take thousands of lines of pretty code and turn it into only a few lines of ugly code
+          Exclude some files from the search, that usually pollute the output with hugh amounts of data Common examples are source maps, stored in *.js.map files They take thousands of lines of pretty code and turn it into only a few lines of ugly code